Playalinda Beach

+History

+The area that is now Playalinda Beach was originally intended to be the site of Launch Complex 39 pads C, D and E. However, when the Apollo Moon Base concept was cancelled and funding for NASA decreased, the additional launch pads were also cancelled.
+In 1975, the federal government transferred the land from NASA to the NPS to become Canaveral National Seashore.

 Beach information

 Playalinda is considered a surfing location by many of the locals.

 Playalinda is accessible from Titusville, Florida.
-The beach is currently open to the public daily between 6:00 am to 8:00 pm.
+The beach is currently open to the public daily between 6:00 am to 6:00 pm.
 Access to the beach may be closed periodically in preparation for rocket launches from Cape Canaveral Space Force Station or the Kennedy Space Center, which are just south of Playalinda Beach.
+During launches, the sections that are not closed are a popular destination for rocket-watching.

 Canaveral National Seashore has concurrent jurisdiction with both the state of Florida and its counties of Volusia and Brevard.
 Federal, State and County law enforcement officers may enforce any and all respective laws/ordinances that do not conflict with Federal laws and regulations.

 Brevard County has an ordinance that prohibits nudity in public places.
 Playalinda Beach is within the jurisdiction of Brevard County thus the nudity ordinance is enforceable by county and state law officers as well as federal park rangers.
 The laws are rarely or erratically enforced, however, affording the beach a de facto clothing-optional status.
 This is only at the last parking location parking lot #13.